Updated: Aug 9

 Both encounters came at pivotal times on my journey.
 I had been frustrated; frustrated with the process, annoyed by my lackluster, and just annoyed.
 As I listened to them speak about their work, I began reflecting on where I was and where I needed to be.
 Akosua’s journey to Uganda taught her more than she could ever imagine.
 She met remarkable women whose persistence, hard work, and perseverance pushed them to achieve everything they set out to accomplish.
 She left Uganda with instructions to tell her story.
 The women didn't know her story, but they knew she had one to tell.

 Akosua’s story was one of courage on the journey to finding yourself.
 She recalled being asked, “why do you play small?”and jokingly brushing the question away.
 Things got deeper when they asked if her ancestors would be proud of her, playing small.
-At that moment, she realized that she was responsible for her glow and her growth.
-It was her job to let her light shine, to show the world what she was created to be.
+At that moment, she realized she was responsible for her glow and her growth.
+It was her job to let her light shine, to show the world why she was created for.
 She had to fulfill her purpose.
 Sapodilla is a woman with remarkable strength and courage.
-She highlighted that glowing requires courage and it’s within that display of bravery that the world will see your shine.
+She highlighted that glowing requires courage, and it’s within that display of bravery that the world will see your shine.
 Her strength is rooted in faith and determination.
 She found hope, she found the need to bloom, against all odds.

 It is easy to get bogged down with all the ins and outs of things.
 It is easy to get ahead and worry about what we don’t have or need.
 But , someone will show up, most times, unexpectedly, and remind you to stay the course.
 To avoid the obvious distractions and remember why you are doing what you’re doing.
 Here is your reminder.
 In the middle of chaos and uncertainty, stay the course.
 You are exactly where you need to do and you are doing exactly what you're supposed to.